hmrc/income-tax-mtd-changelog/README.md

 - Updated the consolidatedExpenses object within ukNonFhlProperty object to add residentialFinancialCost and residentialFinancialCostsCarriedForward fields
 - All expense fields under UK Period property to accept negative values and a monetary value (to 2 decimal places), between -99,999,999,999.99 and 99,999,999,999.99 except for residentialFinancialCost, residentialFinancialCostsCarriedForward and UkRentARoom

+---

 ### 16 April 2024

 The following changes are now available in the Sandbox:

-#### self-employment-business-api
+#### self-employment-business-api v3

-- Added 2 new optional fields transitionProfitAmount, transitionProfitAccelerationAmount in annualAdjustmentsType object for `v3.0` `Retrieve a Self-Employment Annual Submission and Create` and `Amend Self-Employment Annual Submission` endpoints.
+- Added optional  `transitionProfitAmount` and `transitionProfitAccelerationAmount` fields in `annualAdjustmentsType` object of `Retrieve a Self-Employment Annual Submission` and `Create and Amend Self-Employment Annual Submission` endpoints.
-- Added new error code RULE_WRONG_TPA_AMOUNT_SUBMITTED for `v3.0` `Create and Amend Self-Employment Annual Submission` endpoint.
+- New error code `RULE_WRONG_TPA_AMOUNT_SUBMITTED` to `Create and Amend Self-Employment Annual Submission` endpoint.

----

-### 16 April 2024

-The following changes are now available in Production.
+The following changes are now available in Production:

 #### individual-calculations-api v5